pkdevaraj/Presentations/Chef_Nodes.md

 - For the chef-client, two important aspects of nodes are groups of attributes and run-lists.
 An attribute is a specific piece of data about the node, such as a network interface, a file system, the number of clients a service running on a node is capable of accepting, and so on.
 A run-list is an ordered list of recipes and/or roles that are run in an exact order.
 The node object consists of the run-list and node attributes, which is a JSON file that is stored on the Chef server.
 The chef-client gets a copy of the node object from the Chef server during each chef-client run and places an updated copy on the Chef server at the end of each chef-client run.
 - An attribute is a specific detail about a node.
 Attributes are used by the chef-client to understand:

-     -- The current state of the node
+     -- The current state of the node.
-     -- What the state of the node was at the end of the previous chef-client run -- What the state of the node should be at the end of the current chef-client run
+     -- What the state of the node was at the end of the previous chef-client run.
+     -- What the state of the node should be at the end of the current chef-client run.

 - Attributes are defined by: